Watch an Introduction Video of SGAT

 The temple would showcase distinctive Kerala-style architecture — simple, elegant, and spiritually immersive.
 Designed to feel warm and welcoming, the structure would reflect both tradition and practicality.

-This iconic space would symbolise celebration of our rich cultural diversity, offering a devotional experience deeply rooted in heritage, sacred lineage, and timeless spiritual values.
+This iconic space would symbolise the celebration of our rich cultural diversity, offering a devotional experience deeply rooted in heritage, sacred lineage, and timeless spiritual values.

 Recreating the Sabarimala Pilgrimage in Singapore